Have You Been Accused Of A White Collar Crime?

-If you are facing a criminal charge in Appleton, you need to work with an experienced Appleton criminal defense lawyer who can develop a strong defense strategy for your case.
+If you are facing a criminal charge in Appleton or Neenah, you need to work with an experienced criminal defense lawyer who can develop a strong defense strategy for your case.
 The attorneys at Hammett, Bellin & Oswald, LLC, have nearly 80 years of combined experience, and we will work directly with you to ensure that your rights are protected and your side of the story is heard.

-White-collar crimes are criminal offenses that are only possible due to the offender’s privileged position as a professional or a member of the clergy.
-Typically, white-collar crimes are financial in nature and because of their reliance on privileged information and access to funds, it can go years without being discovered by victims or authorities.
+White collar crimes are criminal offenses that are only possible due to the offender’s privileged position as a professional or a member of the clergy.
+Typically, white collar crimes are financial in nature and because of their reliance on privileged information and access to funds, they can go for years without being discovered by victims or authorities.

 Other defense strategies include pointing to the absence of intent to commit a criminal offense, which means that you did not intend to commit a crime and entrapment, which means that you were somehow coerced into committing an offense by law enforcement.
 Your lawyer can work with you to determine an appropriate strategy based on the facts of your case and the available evidence.

-Accusations of white-collar crimes in Wisconsin, just like accusations of any other type of criminal offense, should be handled promptly with the aid of an experienced criminal defense lawyer.
+Accusations of white collar crimes in Wisconsin, just like accusations of any other type of criminal offense, should be handled promptly with the aid of an experienced criminal defense lawyer.
 Your criminal record will impact you for the rest of your life – work with a lawyer who can help you develop a solid, effective defense strategy to have the charge lowered or even dismissed altogether.
-To learn more, contact our team of Appleton white collar crime attorneys at Hammett, Bellin & Oswald, LLC today to set up your initial consultation with us.
+To learn more, contact our lawyers online or call 866-720-0009 today to set up your initial consultation with us.